malciller/DioGrid/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory with your API credentials and email settings:
+Create a `.env` file in the root directory with your API credentials:

 ```
 KRAKEN_API_KEY=your_api_key
 KRAKEN_API_SECRET=your_api_secret
-SENDER_EMAIL=your_sender_email@example.com
-RECEIVER_EMAIL=your_receiver_email@example.com
-EMAIL_APP_PASSWORD=your_email_app_password
-SMTP_SERVER=smtp.gmail.com
-SMTP_PORT=587
 ```

-Note: For Gmail, you'll need to create an App Password.
-Visit your Google Account settings > Security > 2-Step Verification > App passwords to generate one.

 ### 4. Configure Trading Parameters